0taida/remix-docker-file-creator/README.md

-# Remix Folder Creator
+# Docker Volume Explorer

-A modern web application built with Remix.js that provides a sleek, dark-themed interface for managing files and folders within Docker volumes.
-This tool offers a tree-view interface with collapsible folders, real-time content editing, and intuitive file management capabilities.
+A modern web application built with Remix.js that provides a sleek, dark-themed interface for exploring and managing Docker volumes.
+This tool offers an intuitive tree-view interface for browsing volume contents, with real-time file management capabilities.

 ## 🚀 Features

-- **Tree View Interface**
+- **Interactive Tree View**
-  - Hierarchical display of files and folders
+  - Hierarchical display of volume contents
+  - Expandable/collapsible folders
-  - Collapsible folders with item count
+  - Real-time folder content count
   - Intuitive navigation through nested structures

 - **File Management**
+  - Upload files to any location
-  - Create files and folders in any location
+  - Create files and folders
   - Edit file contents in a modal window
+  - Rename files and folders
   - Delete files and folders
-  - Path selection for new items
+  - Path selection for all operations
-  - Support for various file types

 - **Modern UI/UX**
   - Dark theme interface